paritytech/polkadot/roadmap/implementors-guide/src/runtime/paras.md

 UpcomingParasGenesis: map ParaId => Option<ParaGenesisArgs>;
 /// Paras that are to be cleaned up at the end of the session.
 OutgoingParas: Vec<ParaId>;

+/// Messages ready to be dispatched onto the relay chain.
+RelayDispatchQueue: map ParaId => Vec<UpwardMessage>;
+/// Cached sizes of the dispached queues. (msg_count, total_byte_size).
+/// Exists for optimization purposes to avoid costly decoding.
+RelayDispatchQueueSize: map ParaId => (u32, u32);
+/// The ordered list of ParaIds that have a `RelayDispatchQueue` entry.
+NeedsDispatch: Vec<ParaId>;
 ```

 ## Session Change